Wilkes-Barre, PA Solar Panels

 Pennsylvania Solar Incentives

-Pennsylvania’s Solar Renewable Energy Credits (SRECs) program allows homeowners with solar panels to earn money for the clean electricity they generate.
-For every 1,000 kilowatt-hours (kWh) of solar electricity your system produces, you earn one SREC that can be sold on the open market.
-This means a typical Pennsylvania home solar system generates about 10 SRECs per year, providing an ongoing income stream from your solar investment.
+Pennsylvania’s Solar Renewable Energy Credit (SREC) program allows homeowners who own solar panels to earn money for the clean electricity they produce.
+For every 1,000 kilowatt-hours (kWh) of solar electricity your system generates, you earn one SREC that can be sold on the open market.
+An average Pennsylvania home solar system produces about 10 SRECs per year.
+As of August 2025, each SREC sells for approximately $25-26, which means you could earn around $250-260 annually from this program.
+These credits were created under Pennsylvania’s Alternative Energy Portfolio Standards Act to help the state meet its renewable energy goals.

 Ready to start saving with solar?